-The thought was so obvious it ran the risk of insulting the intelligence of our audience, so we made the ads a bit sarcastic, tongue in cheek, as if “You already know this, but…”.
+The thought was so obvious, it ran the risk of insulting the intelligence of our audience, so we made the ads a bit sarcastic, tongue in cheek, as if ‘You already know this, but…’.

 Like it was reminding rather than informing.

-We wrote out a batch of headlines:
+We wrote out some expressions of this idea.

 Genius, simple idea, that hadn’t been done.
 (I think?)

-Yes, that’s right, THAT September.
+Yep, THAT September.

-Fortunately we didn’t have the embarrassment of having to explain our ‘fun’ hijacking ad.
+Fortunately, we didn’t have the embarrassment of having to explain our ‘fun’ hijacking ad.